lbuk/portfolio-website/_portfolio/DataSubdivisionBuildings.markdown

 A solution to this problem is to record three-dimensional (3D) subdivision by floor using a simple and intuitive data structure consisting of a list of numbers.
 Each number represents the floor of a building.
 The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or removed as a result of subdivision.
 The list of numbers can be added to datasets as part of a new subdivision variable.

-A binary array can be used to illustrate whether subdivision has occurred on a floor (Figure 1).
-Non-binary arrays can be used to show how many homes have been added or subtracted to a floor as a result of building subdivision (Figure 2).
+A binary vector data structure can be used to illustrate whether subdivision has occurred on a floor (Figure 1).
+Non-binary vectors can be used to show how many homes have been added or subtracted to a floor as a result of building subdivision (Figure 2).

 This new technique could be utilised by planners and designers to provide a better picture of building subdivision and housing density in cities.
 It is inspired by the work of Steadman, Martin and March.